CleanScan

 Choosing the Right Combination

 No single method is sufficient on its own.
-In practice, the most durable documentation strategies layer multiple methods:
+In practice, stronger documentation layers multiple methods:

 Operation SizeRecommended Combination